The Unique Life And Mysterious Death Of Bison Dele

-The letters that had spelled it out were removed from the side of the craft, leaving just a traced outline of “Hakuna Matata.”
+It was apparent that some alterations had been made the exterior of the boat.
+Most obvious was the removal of the boat’s original name, replaced by the new name, Aria Bella.
+The letters that had spelled out the original name had been physically removed from the side of the craft, leaving just a traced outline of “Hakuna Matata.”

-No one would hear from Dele, Karlan or Saldo ever again.
+No one would ever hear from Bison Dele, Serena Karlan or Bertrand Saldo ever again.
 But because of Dele’s nomadic, off-the-grid lifestyle, there were no alarms sounding for the first few weeks after he and Karlan went silent, even after Dabord had returned to the United States alone on July 20.

-Dele was a man who turned down $36 million remaining on his NBA contract to travel the world instead.
-It would not be until early September that a Dele “sighting” in Arizona would suddenly have alarm bells ringing across the world.
+Dele was a man who turned down $36 million and five years remaining on his NBA contract to travel the world instead.
+He often went off the grid for long stretches of time before re-surfacing.
+Indeed, it would not be until early September that there would be a Dele “sighting” in Arizona.
+But this one send alarm bells ringing across the world.

-The man said he was Brian Williams, former NBA star.
-The deal was negotiated down to $152,000 and a check from one of Williams’ bank accounts was sent to the mint, where it was deposited and cleared.
+The man said he was Brian Williams, the former NBA star who changed his name to Bison Dele.
+The deal with the coin shop was negotiated down from $500,000 to $152K, and a check from one of Williams’ bank accounts was sent to the mint, where it was deposited and cleared.

 But there was a problem.
 Dele’s bank thought there was something odd about the check, and they contacted Dele’s financial advisor, Kevin Porter and explained the problem.
 The address on the check had been changed – it now directed to a Mailbox Inc. address in Miami.
 There was also a different phone number.
 Porter called it and listened to the voicemail message.